Fracking in Canada: Quebec

 The Utica Shale, a stratigraphical unit of Middle Ordovician age underlies much of the northeastern United States and in the subsurface in the provinces of Quebec and Ontario.

 Drilling and producing from the Utica Shale began in 2006 in Quebec, focusing on an area south of the St. Lawrence River between Montreal and Quebec City.
 Interest has grown in the region since Denver-based Forest Oil Corp. announced a significant discovery there after testing two vertical wells.
 Forest Oil said its Quebec assets has similar rock properties to the Barnett shale in Texas.

 Forest Oil, which has several junior partners in the region, has drilled both vertical and horizontal wells.
 Calgary-based Talisman Energy has drilled five vertical Utica wells, and began drilling two horizontal Utica wells in late 2009 with its partner Questerre Energy, which holds under lease more than 1 million gross acres of land in the region.
 Other companies in the play are Quebec-based Gastem and Calgary-based Canbriam Energy.

-The Utica Shale in Quebec potentially holds 4 Tcuft at production rates of 1 e6cuft per day.
+The Utica Shale in Quebec potentially holds 4 e12ft3 at production rates of 1 e6ft3 per day.
 From 2006 through 2009 24 wells, both vertical and horizontal, were drilled to test the Utica.
 Positive gas flow test results were reported, although none of the wells were producing at the end of 2009.
 Gastem, one of the Utica shale producers, took its Utica Shale expertise to drill across the border in New York state.

 In June 2011, the Quebec firm Pétrolia claimed to have discovered about 30 e9oilbbl of oil on Anticosti Island, which is the first time that significant reserves were found in the province.